Probability distributions and random variables#

 The Multivariate Normal distribution#

-The multivariate normal distribution is a generalization of the univariate normal distribution to consider multiple random variables that have a jointly normal distribution.
+The multivariate normal distribution is a generalisation of the univariate normal distribution to consider multiple random variables that have a jointly normal distribution.
 In other words, it lets us model variables that are not independent – if we know the value of one variable, that tells us something about the other variables!
 More concretely, the multivariate normal distribution lets us consider multiple random variables such that when we condition on some of these variables the remaining variables have a normal distribution.
 These variables are distributed in a kind of stretched fuzzy ball in higher dimensional space.

 As a rule of thumb, the more one variable tells us about another, the larger the covariance or correlation between the two.